HETDEX/pyhetdex/doc/source/contributions.rst

   make livehtml

-then visit http://127.0.0.1:8000.
+This command compiles the documentation and serves it on http://127.0.0.1:{port}, where ``{port}`` is an available port, and open the page on your default browser.
 The html documentation is automatically rebuilt after every change of the source and the browser reloaded.

 Please make sure that every module in ``pyhetdex`` is present in the :ref:`code_documentation`.